We look forward to showing you Velaris, but first we'd like to know a little bit about you.

 Combine NPS scores with other key performance indicators (KPIs) such as customer health scores, churn rates, and product usage metrics.
 This holistic approach helps you understand the full context of customer satisfaction and identify specific areas that need attention.

-Aligning these metrics alongside other data provides a more comprehensive view of your customers' overall experience, helping you to make informed decisions and coordinate efforts more effectively.
+Aligning the multitude of metrics you monitor alongside other data provides a more comprehensive view of your customers' overall experience, which in turn helps you to make informed decisions and coordinate efforts more effectively.

 Develop tailored success plans that address the specific feedback from your NPS surveys.
 For example, if a segment of customers expresses dissatisfaction with onboarding, create a detailed plan to improve that process.